UndeadAlex/undeadalex/README.md

 # Welcome!

 ## Info
-Gonna keep this short.
-Im a nerd, but i massivly suck at talking about myself or the stuff i do.

-I do my jobs and i try my best nothing less.
+Gonna keep this short, I like code alot. and I always love to learn more

 If you want to contact me please do so below.